-Our FI partners include Bank of America, National Association ("Bank of America"), JPMorgan Chase Bank, National Association ("Chase") and Wells Fargo Bank, National Association ("Wells Fargo") in the U.S. and Lloyds Bank plc ("Lloyds") and Santander UK plc ("Santander") in the U.K., as well as many other national and regional financial institutions, including several of the largest bank processors and digital banking providers to reach customers of small and mid-sized FIs.
+Our FI partners include Bank of America, National Association ("Bank of America"), JPMorgan Chase Bank, National Association ("Chase") and Wells Fargo Bank, National Association ("Wells Fargo"), as well as many other national and regional financial institutions, including several of the largest bank processors and digital banking providers to reach customers of small and mid-sized FIs.
 Wells Fargo began a phased launch of our platform in the fourth quarter of 2019 that was completed in the second quarter of 2020.
-Additionally, in the first quarter of 2020, we entered into an agreement with U.S. Bank, National Association ("U.S. Bank"), pursuant to which we have agreed to a national rollout of Cardlytics Direct to U.S. Bank.
-We expect U.S. Bank to begin a phased launch of the Cardlytics Direct program in the first half of 2021.
+Additionally, we have begun a phased national rollout of our platform with U.S. Bank, National Association.

-For the three months ended September 30, 2019 and 2020, our average FI monthly active users ("FI MAUs") were 128.3 million and 161.6 million and our average Cardlytics Direct revenue per user ("ARPU"), was \$0.44 and \$0.29, respectively.
-FI MAU and ARPU are performance metrics defined under the heading "Non-GAAP Measures and Other Performance Metrics" below.
-The increase in FI MAUs is largely due to Wells Fargo completing their phased launch in the second quarter of 2020 and Chase launching our Cardlytics Direct program for its online banking channel in the second quarter of 2019.
-We expect a continued increase in FI MAUs year over year as a result of the launch of Wells Fargo.
-We expect a continued decline in ARPU year over year as a result of significant FI MAU growth and a decline in revenue as a result of the COVID-19 pandemic.
+For the three months ended March 31, 2020 and 2021, our average monthly active users ("MAUs") were 140.8 million and 168.6 million, respectively, and our average revenue per user ("ARPU") for each period was \$0.32, respectively.
+MAUs and ARPU are performance metrics defined under the heading "Non-GAAP Measures and Other Performance Metrics" below.
+The increase in MAUs is largely due to Wells Fargo completing their phased launch in the second quarter of 2020.

-FI Partner Commitments
+Partner Commitments